 But if you absolutely despised your job, your boss, or your coworkers, you may want to go about this process a little differently.

 First, you still need to keep interactions thoughtful and positive.
 You still should not complain unnecessarily, even if you were miserable.
+It's just not worth it to leave them with a bad image of you.

 It could also be a good idea, though, to meet separately with other higher-ups aside from your boss, if you have relationships with them.